Number of Puffs

 Wild Orchard Hemp Co. is very conscientious about testing, and I easily found their lab sheets for both products.

 OK: First, the box label has me confused.
 It says (or seems to intend) “delta 10 THC-O.” However, up until now I’ve seen delta 10 and THC-O treated as separate things.
 We also know that the “delta”s are isomers while the “-O”s are acetates.
-Now: Does this mean that we have an acetate that is also an isomer, an isomer of that acetate, and acetate of the isomer…?
+Now: Does this mean that we have an acetate that is also an isomer, an isomer of that acetate, or an acetate of the isomer…?

 Then we get to the lab sheet and I’m even more confused.
 Now it’s “delta 8 THC-O Acetate.”
 Next down is our old familiar delta 8 THC, and those two are the most prominent cannabinoids.
 Next after the obligatory trace of CBD, we have the trailing cannabinoids in percentages too small to worry about.
 But this is my first time anywhere seeing “delta6a10a-THC.”
 I mean that I read lab sheets every day for this gig, and have never seen that particular cannabinoid before.